Group and Team Bidding in Charity Auctions

 Yes.
 You can split evenly or by custom percentages.
 The system issues separate pay links and tracks who has paid; the organizer sees settlement status per member.

-How are tax receipts handled when multiple people share the winning bid?
+How do tax receipts work when multiple people share a winning bid?

 Can teams contribute to a paddle raise or fund-a-need instead of bidding on items?

 Yes.
-Team pledges are recorded per member or as a lump sum, then split.
-Receipts reflect donation amounts without FMV since no goods were received.
+Team pledges for paddle raises or fund-a-need campaigns are recorded per member or as a lump sum, then split according to team settings.
+Receipts reflect donation amounts without fair market value (FMV) deductions since no goods were received.
+This allows corporate sponsor tables to make collective contributions during live giving moments while maintaining individual tax documentation for each team member.

 Does team bidding violate any fair bidding rules or create collusion concerns?